vooon/zoneomatic/README.md

 It also supports [LEGO HTTP-Request][legohttp] protocol for the same challenge.

-You can use OpenWRT package from my feed: [my-openwrt-feed][owrtpkg].
+You can use OpenWRT package from my feed: [vooon/my-openwrt-feed][owrtpkg].

 Command line options